 You also want to consider what foot issues you may suffer from, such as plantar fasciitis, bunions, heel spurs or other common foot problems that can influence the choise of insole that is best suited for you.

 WHAT TYPE OF INSOLE DO YOU NEED?

 There are three basic types of insoles: comfort insoles, molded insoles and custom orthotics.
-Comfort insoles are a great option if your feet are uncomfortable, sore or tired from running, exercising or standing.
+Comfort insoles are a great option if your feet are uncomfortable, sore or tired from running, exercising or standing because they are designed to increase arch support.
 If that doesn’t do the trick, you may need something a little more tailored, like molded insoles or custom orthotics.
-Molded insoles are built to assist with problems such as over-pronation, or very low or flat arches.
+Molded insoles are built to help assist with problems such as over-pronation, or very low or flat arches.
 Custom orthotics are similar, but are built by a specialist for your specific foot, typically doctor recommended.